rl-project-dor-yuval/robomaze/API-spec.md

 # parameters set by the user:

-## Environment Rules Set At Creation:
+## Environment Parameters Set At Creation:

 Each parameter will have default value, (default map, default rewards...) so it will be easier to configure only the desired parameters.